ronald-leung/Udacity-Exercises/DataScienceNanoDegree/Project2/README.md

         machine learning model to classify a message

    - data
         This folder contains the raw data for this project.
-The message file contains the raw text of the message, and the category file contains the marked data for these messages.
-        We will use this data to train the machine learning model.
+See the next sections for more details about the data

    - jupyter
         This folder contains various Jupyter notebooks used to analyze the data and build the machine learning model.
 The commands used here are same as the python scripts used